souravsaha321/Bangalore-House-Price-Prediction/README.md

 * The purpose of deploying this project is to gain practical knowledge in the field of Data Science and to make the fundamental strongs.
 The project provide many new information about the Data Analysis, Outlier Detection and Removal and many more.

+## Project Objectives :
+The objective of the project is to create a machine learning model.
+We are doing a supervised learning and our aim is to do predictive analysis to predict housing price.

 ## Implementation